openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 for German text).
 Users will be warned when a given language is not supported when the corresponding language module cannot be located in this directory.

+Each script module is contained within the 'tessdata/script' directory with the first letter of its type capitalized (ex.
+"Latin.traineddata").
+Users will need to specify the 'script/' path followed by the full name of the script being processed.
+(ex.
+TESSERACT_LANGUAGE='script/Latin' will enable Latin script text extraction).

-There are two options to run multiple languages.
-Users can separate each specified language using the '+' delimiter to run multiple languages together in one track and ',' to run them as separate tracks.
+There are two options to run multiple languages/scripts.
+Users can separate each specified language and script using the '+' delimiter to run multiple models together in one track and ',' to run them as separate tracks.
 Delimiters can also be combined for separate multilingual tracks.

 Example 1: 'eng+deu' = run English, German together as one track detection.
-Example 2: 'eng, deu+fra'= run English as the first track and German + French as the second track.
+Example 2: 'eng,deu+fra'= run English as the first track and German + French as the second track.
+Example 3: 'fra,script/Latin'= run French as the first track, and Latin script as the second track.
 Languages that use a .cube model file should be specified last to avoid Tesseract language model errors (ex. cube_lang+eng will trigger errors while eng+cube_lang will work properly).

-By default this component contains model files for Bulgarian (bul), Chinese - Simplified (chi_sim), German (deu), English (eng), French (fra), Pashto (pus), Russian (rus), and Spanish (spa).
+By default this component contains language model files for Bulgarian (bul), Chinese - Simplified (chi_sim), German (deu), English (eng), French (fra), Pashto (pus), Russian (rus), and Spanish (spa) as well as the script model file for Latin (script/Latin).
 Note the osd language file (osd.traindata) is for extraction of script orientation rather than language.
 Users may download and load in additional language models from https://github.com/tesseract-ocr/tessdata/tree/3.04.00, stored in the component's bin/tessdata directory.

 Users may also set Page Segmentation and OCR Engine modes by adjusting TESSERACT_PSM and